ExposedCat/gnome-notification-configurator/README.md

 - Blocks duplicate notifications within the configured threshold (default: 5 seconds)
 - Sets `notification.acknowledged = true` to prevent display of rate-limited notifications

+#### Notification Positioning
+The positioning system allows you to control where notifications appear on screen:
+- Sets the `bannerAlignment` property of the message tray
+- Supports four positions: Fill Screen, Left, Center (default), and Right
+- Uses Clutter alignment constants for consistent positioning
+- Changes take effect immediately without requiring extension restart

 #### Custom Theming
 The theming system works by:
 - Monitoring the message tray container for new notifications using the `child-added` signal